phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 Small allocations
 +++++++++++++++++

-Allocations smaller than or up to 3072 bytes are organised in bins.
+Allocations less or equal than 3072 bytes are organised in bins.

 If a bin is already initialised, the ``free_slot`` pointer on the ``zend_mm_heap`` struct is the address to be used (this address will be returned by the call to ``emalloc()`` and will be incremented to point to the next free slot, see